NeuralEnsemble/PyNN/README.rst

-In other words, you can write the code for a model once, using the PyNN API and the Python programming language, and then run it without modification on any simulator that PyNN supports (currently NEURON, NEST, PCSIM and Brian) and on a number of neuromorphic hardware systems.
+In other words, you can write the code for a model once, using the PyNN API and the Python programming language, and then run it without modification on any simulator that PyNN supports (currently NEURON, NEST and Brian) and on a number of neuromorphic hardware systems.

 The PyNN API aims to support modelling at a high-level of abstraction